 10. Capitalizing on Non-Peak Hours

 Many restaurants focus on getting more people in the door for breakfast, lunch, and dinner.
-There is no need to compete with those meal times when you can create unique offerings for non-peak hours.
+This is necessary, but you should also try promoting non-peak hours.

-According to Technomic, more people are choosing to snack throughout the day instead of investing in large meals, so create specials and food options for the mid-afternoon and late night dead periods.
+According to Technomic, more people are choosing to snack throughout the day.
+Restaurants can take advantage of this by promoting specials and/or discounts for the mid-afternoon and late night dead periods.

 11. Collaborate with Delivery Services

 The pricing structures for services like GrubHub and DoorDash are often cost prohibitive.
-But, if you negotiate good terms, and you don’t currently offer delivery in-house, you may be able to expand your reach and increase revenue.
+Nonetheless, there are instances where you can expand your reach and increase revenue.

-Frequently, as a way to promote new restaurants to their users, the delivery service will run a promotion for a restaurant.
+As a way to promote new restaurants to their users, delivery services will often run a promotion for a restaurant.
 If you’re joining a local delivery platform, ask them to run a restaurant promotion for you.
-They may be willing to run a promotion to get you to join their site or app.
+It’s an easy and effective way to boost awareness and drive quick sales.